Church of the Savior, Bydgoszcz: Architecture

 The church's footprint has a Latin cross shape, with one arm of the transept shortened compared to the original design.
 The outer form of the building presents neo-Gothic style: this type of single-tower brick church was known in the second half of the 19th century as the German type, combining simplicity with an impression of monumentality.
 The church has a medieval character, with buttresses, gables and grand windows, decorated with tracery, characteristic of English Gothic architecture.
 This influence in Pomerania can be explained by the wide distribution, from the middle of the 18th century, of English textbooks and architectural templates, which were by then perfectly known by 19th century Prussian architects.

 In 1945, Jan Kossowski supervised the repair works and designed a low gable roof topped by a decorative turret to crown the squat tower.

 The upper tower's façades display tall lanceolate openings with bell round holes in their upper part.
 The nave, chancel and arms of the transept are covered with separate roofs.
 The main entrance is designed as a triangular portal with a mosaic depicting the Good Shepherd, placed in a rosette.
 Lateral and chancel walls are divided by stepped buttresses and pierced by large windows segmented in five split openings.

 Interiors

 The interior houses a single-space wide nave with a large wooden barrel vault, enclosed by a wooden matroneum.
 Patches of the rich painting decor have survived on the walls, unfortunately repainted and partially plastered.
 Balustrades and matroneum are covered with polychrome floral and geometric motifs.
 In the chancel stands a brick altar designed by Heinrich Seeling, with an openwork clearance.
 Above the latter stand a stained glass portraying Jesus and the Four Evangelists, along with a monumental hanging chandelier.

 Interiors were renovated in 1946-1947.

-Church organs have been designed by Wilhelm Sauer's company from Frankfurt an der Oder in 1897.
-In 1941, it has been rebuilt by Josef Goebel's firm from Gdańsk.
-It remains slightly unchanged since then: in 2014, an overall renovation was performed.
+The organ has been designed by Wilhelm Sauer's company in Frankfurt an der Oder in 1897, as a pneumatic instrument with 25 stops.
+In 1941, the instrument was rebuilt by Josef Goebel's firm in Gdańsk.It remains slightly unchanged since then: in 2014, an overall renovation was performed.

-As a result of its good acoustics, the temple is regularly used for choir performances.
+Thanks to its good acoustics, the temple is regularly used for choir performances.